 Grey or silver with a white spot

-Active families with a lot of time, those looking for a hunter or companion
+Active families with a lot of time, those looking for an active companion

-The Weimaraner is one of the most distinctive-looking breeds, thanks to his silver color.
-Nicknamed the gray ghost, he has a ton of energy, will eat his own body weight if allowed, and he will form a very close bond with his owners.
-He is always ready to play, is eager to please, but he does not do well when left alone, and separation anxiety can lead to excessive barking, destructive behavior, and a tendency to try and escape.
+The Weimaraner is one of the most distinctive-looking breeds, thanks to its silver color.
+Nicknamed the gray ghost, he has a ton of energy, will eat his own body weight if allowed, and will form a very close bond with his owners.
+He is always ready to play and is eager to please, but he does not do well when left alone, and separation anxiety can lead to excessive barking, destructive behavior, and a tendency to try and escape.

 If you have a lot of time to dedicate to training and socializing, the Weimaraner will make an excellent companion.
 If you’re into walking or hiking, or just getting out in the open air, he will appreciate all of these activities.